Success can depend as much on branding and savvy storytelling that wins over a loyal customer audience as it does on technology, products or services.

 When it comes to launching a business, the “Eureka!” idea is essential—as is the capital to get off the ground—but every startup that achieves liftoff needs a steady fuel injection of branding and marketing to stay in flight, something that many entrepreneurs can lose sight of along the way.

-“A lot of entrepreneurs believe their idea will speak for itself, but really, you need to speak for your idea—wrap your product or service in a narrative that will resonate with your customers,” says Alice Vilma, Managing Director and co-head Morgan Stanley’s Multicultural Innovation Lab, an in-house accelerator supporting early-stage tech and tech-enabled startups led by multicultural and women entrepreneurs.
+“A lot of entrepreneurs believe their idea will speak for itself, but really, you need to speak for your idea—wrap your product or service in a narrative that will resonate with your customers,” says Alice Vilma, Managing Director and co-head of Morgan Stanley’s Morgan Stanley Inclusive Ventures Lab, an in-house accelerator supporting early-stage tech and tech-enabled startups led by multicultural and women entrepreneurs.

 Indeed, the questions of “who,” “why” and “how” can get overlooked in the initial rush to raise money, give demos, launch a product or service, and staff for everyday operations, a gap that the Multicultural Innovation Lab strives to bridge with an immersive and comprehensive curriculum designed to prime the entrepreneurs in residence for success.
 “The Lab provides companies with an abundance of resources, including access to subject matter experts who can offer actionable advice,” explains Vilma.